vipul2802/o365hq.com/content/blog/Modernizing Productivity.md

 ### Enhancing the experience of OneDrive

-OneDrive for Business makes it easy to get back to all personal files and the shared files in Office 365.
+OneDrive for Business makes it easy to get back to all personal files and the shared files in Microsoft 365.
 When working within the group's files, it is possible to see the metadata for each item.
 These features make it simple for the users to access all their files from one place, without having to go and visit multiple sites -- all with a common